 This chapter sets out the structure and practice for assessing merger review under the Canadian Competition Act.
-Similar to other competition regimes, the fundamental framework of analysis centres on whether a merger will, or is likely to, result in a substantial prevention or lessening of competition (SPLC).
-We also discuss the enforcement approach taken to merger review by the Competition Bureau (Bureau).
-Lastly, the chapter examines issues related to challenges by the commissioner of competition (commissioner) and potential remedies when issues arise.
+As with other competition regimes, the fundamental framework of analysis centres on whether a merger will, or is likely to, result in a substantial prevention or lessening of competition (SPLC).
+We also discuss the enforcement approach taken to merger review by the Competition Bureau (the Bureau).
+Finally, we examine issues related to challenges by the commissioner of competition (commissioner) and potential remedies when issues arise.

-Recent amendments to the Competition Act1 have introduced a new merger review process, including a US-style second request process.
+The 2009 amendments to the Competition Act1 introduced a new merger review process, including a US-style second request process.
 The substantive review of mergers, however, remains essentially unchanged in Canada.

 The anti-competitive threshold

 While market power can generally be assessed from the perspective of either the seller or buyer, the Bureau’s enforcement guidelines focus on the seller’s market power, defined as the ability of a single firm or group of firms to profitably maintain prices above the competitive level for a significant period of time; however, its analytical framework applies equally to purchasers.8